larrylawl/larrylawl.github.io/_posts/2023-05-04-peft-vs-full-finetuning.md

 ## Results
 ![Loss plots for finetuning vs peft](/images/peft-vs-finetuning.png)

-Here, we can see that full finetuning (blue) achieves a better loss than PEFT given the same compute budget!
+Here, we can see that full finetuning (blue) achieves a better loss than PEFT (orange) given the same compute budget!
 Seems like finetuning can - ironically - be more efficient that PEFT.
 Interesting!

 From my colleagues' experiments, turns out PEFT only speeds up 25% compared to finetuning despite training <1% of parameters.